What Happens During an ASHRAE Level 2 Site Visit

 Realistic version: not much, and most of it can happen via email before the visit.

-For a typical Oregon commercial building, the on-site time burden on the facilities team is one full day plus a few hours of prep and follow-up.
+For a typical Oregon commercial building, the on-site time burden on the facilities team is 5-8 hours for a one-day visit, or 8-12 hours if a two-day visit is needed.
+Most of that is just being available to answer questions and provide access—not formal “meetings” requiring extensive preparation.

 What Happens After the Visit